MohammadMahdiSalmani/MohammadMahdiSalmani/README.md

 # Hi, I’m MohammadMahdi Salmani👋

 ## 🔍 About Me
-A Front-end Developer based in Tehran, IR.
-Who loves solving problems and building web applications, with passion for learning new technologies.
-Skilled in my SKILLS.
+I'm a Front-end Developer based in Tehran, Iran, who's passionate about solving problems and creating amazing web applications.
-I began learning web development nearly four years ago.
-After I grasped the basics, I started learning the PHP language.
-Finally, I figured out my favorite side.
-I continued client-side with React js.
-Every day I try to learn more about my profession and I am trying to be better than I was yesterday.
+I love learning new technologies and have been on this exciting journey for about four years.
+Starting with the basics, I then delved into PHP and later focused on client-side development using React JS.
+Every day, I'm dedicated to expanding my skills and becoming better than I was yesterday.

 ## 👅 Languages